matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 Answer: Location on host file system, not tied to any specific container.
 Survives container shutdown / restart - removal on host file system.
 Can be shared across containers.
 Can be re-used for some container (across restarts).

-88) Named Volumes?
-Answer: Created in general - not tied to any specific container.
-Survives container shutdown / restart - removal via Docker CLI.
-CCan be shared across containers.
-Can be re-used for some container (across restarts).

-89) Anonymous Volumes?
+88) Anonymous Volumes?
 Answer: Created specifically for a single container.
 Survives container shutdown / restart unless '--rm' is used.
 Cannot be shared across containers.
 Since it's anonymous, it can't be re-used (even on same image).

-90) Environment Variables with Docker Compose?
+89) Environment Variables with Docker Compose?
 Answer: 'variableName = value': Sets a variable in the container ar run-time.
 'variableName': Sets a variable in the container ar run-time.
 Values is taken from your computer.

-91) Docker Two Types of External Data Storages?
+90) Docker Two Types of External Data Storages?
 Answer:
 Volumes managed by Docker.
 Bind Mounts managed by You.